Chongsaid/Web-Developer-Tools/README.md

 ## Event binding processing

 In the web front-end interface, event binding is divided into two types, one is direct event binding, and the other is event delegation processing using bubbling mechanism.

+When there are too many child elements, and they all execute the same function, then event delegation can bring higher execution efficiency than separate event binding:
+When binding, the browser does not need to traverse each child element to bind the event, only need to specify a parent element to bind the event delegate, When any of its child elements is clicked, the bubble mechanism will trigger the event of the parent element, which is processed by the event of the parent element.
+Therefore, we can know the child elements of the event according to the **target** in the event, and we have the premise of processing.
+This is also the basic principle of event delegation code.

 ### Event delegation